 Spend the day visiting highlights of the scenic capital city of Juneau, including the world famous Mendenhall Glacier.
 In downtown Juneau, visit the newly renovated Alaska State Museum.
 There will also be time to explore on your own.
 You may choose to visit the Juneau-Douglas City Museum, Alaska State Capitol, or take in the spectacular panoramic views of the Mount Roberts Tram.
 Delve deeper into local Native culture and history by exploring fascinating exhibits, art displays, and a walk-through clan house at the recently opened Walter Soboleff Center.
 End the day’s adventure with a relaxing evening at Orca Point Lodge, an exclusive day-lodge on Colt Island.
 Enjoy the beautiful grounds, beach, and marine life touch-tank.
 Dine on Alaskan salmon, Alaskan king crab, or prime rib from the warmth of the lodge, or nestled next to a beachside bonfire.

-Journey through Tracy Arm Fjord, an area the famous naturalist John Muir referred to as, “A wild, unfinished Yosemite.”
+Journey through Tracy Arm-Fords Terror Wilderness, an area the famous naturalist John Muir referred to as, “A wild, unfinished Yosemite.”
 This glacial fjord is renowned for its pristine waterfalls, towering icebergs, abundant harbor seals, and granite cliffs that rise from sea level to 4,000 feet.
 At 32 miles long and averaging just a mile wide, the unique features of Tracy Arm are contained in a relatively small geographical space, adding to the dramatic beauty of the area.
 As ice conditions permit, navigate the entire length of the arm, stopping in view of both the Sawyer and South Sawyer Glaciers.
 DIB excursions provide the opportunity to view the majesty of the area in even greater detail.
 Later, scout for humpback whales and other marine mammals in the world-renowned whale waters of Frederick Sound.

 Home to a little over 2,000 permanent residents, Wrangell is the only town in Alaska to have been under the jurisdiction of three flags, and ruled by four nations—the Tlingit, Russia, England, and the United States.
 Enjoy several options to explore this colorful history, including a guided walking tour and a trip to the Wrangell Museum.
 Visit the intriguing State Historic Park, Petroglyph Beach, which contains the highest concentration of petroglyphs in Southeast Alaska.